 This highly technical class introduces the concept of creating a flat map, a plane, to describe a curved surface.
 Geodesy, measuring the shape of the Earth, is introduced.
 Students learn how to use the North Star to determine direction.
 Determining errors in precision measurement is covered.
 This course is one of the last courses taken in a land surveying program.

 Plane surveying introduces students to the skills and technological knowledge required for working in the field.
 Students learn how to measure, calculate and record direction, distance and elevation using standard field equipment; advanced skills are taught through projects in which students use GPS for data collection and geometric calculations to measure curves.
 Prerequisites for this technical course are beginning land surveying and trigonometry.

 This course is taken after the introduction to land surveying course and plane surveying have been completed.
 Students practice interpreting and preparing land descriptions for titles according to the U.S. Public Land Survey System.
 Additional topics include boundary dispute case law, senior rights and title transfers.
 Strong reading skills are required for this course, which is based on the interpretation and analysis of often complex legal concepts and language.

 The Public Land Survey System is a U.S. government maintained database of public land.
 Students interpret data and maps from this survey system to identify and survey public lands.
 Data quality issues are discussed.
 This course may be an elective.

 Land surveyors are licensed professionals who use advanced equipment to measure land surfaces for maps and boundaries.
 Most...

 Land surveying is a career field with job opportunities in the government and the private sector.
 These professionals work with...

-Find out what coursework and practical experience in a land surveying associate degree program prepares individuals for...
+Find out about coursework and practical experience in a land surveying associate degree program.
+Get a glimpse of career data,...